junxit/us-congress-bills-113/bill.md

 - **(a)** *Limitation* The Administrator of the Environmental Protection Agency may not issue, implement, or enforce any proposed or final rule under section 111 of the Clean Air Act (42 U.S.C.
 7411) that establishes a standard of performance for emissions of any greenhouse gas from any new source that is a fossil fuel-fired electric utility generating unit unless such rule meets the requirements under subsections (b) and (c).
 - **(b)** *Requirements* In issuing any rule under section 111 of the Clean Air Act (42 U.S.C.
 7411) establishing standards of performance for emissions of any greenhouse gas from new sources that are fossil fuel-fired electric utility generating units, the Administrator of the Environmental Protection Agency (for purposes of establishing such standards)—
   - **(1)** shall separate sources fueled with coal and natural gas into separate categories; and
-  - **(2)** shall not set a standard based on the best system of emission reduction for new sources within the coal category unless—
+  - **(2)** shall not set a standard based on the best system of emission reduction for new sources within a fossil-fuel category unless—
     - **(A)** such standard has been achieved on average for at least one continuous 12-month period (excluding planned outages) by each of at least 6 units within such category—
       - **(i)** each of which is located at a different electric generating station in the United States;
       - **(ii)** which, collectively, are representative of the operating characteristics of electric generation at different locations in the United States; and